 Office Telemetry Dashboard works as follows: When an Office document or solution is loaded, used, closed, or raises an error in certain Office applications, the application adds a record about the event to a local data store.
 Each record includes a description of the problem and a link to more information.
 Inventory and usage data is also tracked.

 How does Office Telemetry Dashboard work in earlier versions of Office?
 Office Telemetry Dashboard is not built into Office 2003, Office 2007, and Office 2010.
-For those clients, you deploy an agent that collects information about the installed add-ins and the most recently used documents.
+For those clients, which are no longer supported, you deploy an agent that collects information about the installed add-ins and the most recently used documents.
 You won't get application event data for these clients like you do with newer Office clients, but you'll get inventory and usage data that helps you discover what is being used and likely important to your business.